X

 Something More

-Advent is just around the corner.
-In Season’s Greetings, twelve vividly imagined letters from long-ago Bible characters who were there for the birth of Jesus speak to the many meanings of Christmas.
+In this week’s featured book, Season’s Greetings, twelve vividly-imagined letters from long-ago Bible characters who were there for the birth of Jesus speak to the many meanings of Christmas.
+It’s not too late to order your copy and experience the Christmas story in a new way this year.
+Learn more here.

 Lectionary Readings